nasa/cumulus/docs/data-cookbooks/ingest-notifications.md

 hide_title: false
 ---

-On deployment, an [SQS queue](https://aws.amazon.com/sqs/) and three [SNS topics](https://aws.amazon.com/sns/) are created and used for handling notification messages related to the workflow.
+On deployment, an [SQS queue](https://aws.amazon.com/sqs/) and three [SNS topics](https://aws.amazon.com/sns/), one for executions, granules, and PDRs, are created and used for handling notification messages related to the workflow.

-The `sfEventSqsToDbRecords` Lambda function reads from the `sfEventSqsToDbRecordsInputQueue` queue and updates DynamoDB.
-The DynamoDB events for the `ExecutionsTable`, `GranulesTable` and `PdrsTable` are streamed on DynamoDBStreams, which are read by the `publishExecutions`, `publishGranules` and `publishPdrs` Lambda functions, respectively.

-These Lambda functions publish to the three SNS topics both when the workflow starts and when it reaches a terminal state (completion or failure).
-The following describes how many message(s) each topic receives **both on workflow start and workflow completion/failure**:
+The `sfEventSqsToDbRecords` Lambda function reads from the `sfEventSqsToDbRecordsInputQueue` queue and updates the RDS database records for granules, executions, and PDRs.
+When the records are updated, messages are posted to the three SNS topics.
+This Lambda is invoked both when the workflow starts and when it reaches a terminal state (completion or failure).

-- `reportExecutions` - Receives 1 message per workflow execution
-- `reportGranules` - Receives 1 message per granule in a workflow execution
-- `reportPdrs` - Receives 1 message per PDR
+LAUREN FIX THIS
 ![Diagram of architecture for reporting workflow ingest notifications from AWS Step Functions](assets/interfaces.svg)

 The ingest notification reporting SQS queue is populated via a [Cloudwatch rule for any Step Function execution state transitions](https://docs.aws.amazon.com/step-functions/latest/dg/cw-events.html).
 The `sfEventSqsToDbRecords` Lambda consumes this queue.
 The queue and Lambda are included in the `cumulus` module and the Cloudwatch rule in the `workflow` module and are included by default in a Cumulus deployment.